Wolfyxon/ItemLimiter/README.md

 ## Features
 - Limiting book page size
-- Removing items exceeding the limit on drop, pickup, and join
+- Removing items or their data exceeding the limit on drop, pickup, book edit and join
 - High configurability and nice explanation of every setting
 - Manual size checking of an item in `/datasize`